 When to Perform a PPC Audit

-A spike in CPA could mean all sorts of things.
-Quality scores could’ve gone down, or strong new bidders could have entered the marketplace.
-Depending on how you calculate an “acquisition”, it could mean there’s a roadblock in the conversion funnel on your site.
+A spike in CPA could mean all sorts of things: Quality scores could’ve gone down, or strong new bidders could have entered the marketplace.
+Depending on how you calculate an “acquisition,” it could also mean there’s a roadblock in the conversion funnel on your site.

 When to Perform an Analytics Audit